The Best Food in Fiction

 Can you think of any food in fiction that's real enough to eat?
 Let us know in the comments!

-All of these audiobooks and more are available to borrow from the Listening Books library.
+All of these audiobooks and more are available to borrow from the Listening Books collection.